tidyverse/duckplyr/README.md

 [![R-CMD-check](https://github.com/tidyverse/duckplyr/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/tidyverse/duckplyr/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-> A **drop-in replacement for [dplyr](https://dplyr.tidyverse.org/)**
+> A **drop-in replacement** for dplyr, powered by DuckDB for **fast
-> that uses **[DuckDB](https://duckdb.org/)** as a backend for **fast
 > operation**.

-[DuckDB](https://duckdb.org/) is an in-process analytical database management system, [dplyr](https://dplyr.tidyverse.org/) is the grammar of data manipulation in the tidyverse.

-If you are new to dplyr, the best place to start is the [data transformation chapter](If%20you%20are%20new%20to%20dplyr,%20the%20best%20place%20to%20start%20is%20the%20data%20transformation%20chapter%20in%20R%20for%20Data%20Science.) in R for Data Science.
+[dplyr](https://dplyr.tidyverse.org/) is the grammar of data manipulation in the tidyverse.
+The duckplyr package will run all of your existing dplyr code with identical results, using [DuckDB](https://duckdb.org/) where possible to compute the results faster.
+In addition, you can analyze larger-than-memory datasets straight from files on your disk or from S3 storage.
+If you are new to dplyr, the best place to start is the [data transformation chapter](https://r4ds.hadley.nz/data-transform) in R for Data Science.

 ## Installation